 Team Nationals, first played at the SquashBusters facility in Boston in 2004, brings together teams of 5 players in elementary, middle, and high school divisions, and draws more than 450 players from programs around the country.
 The event rotates annually between the home facilities of SEA member programs.

-Urban Team Champions
+SEA Team Champions

-Urban Individual Champions
+SEA Individual Champions

-Throughout the year, NUSEA teams up with its member programs to plan one-day regional tournaments.
-Tournaments take place at school campuses, such as Yale University, Trinity College, University of Minnesota, and Kenyon College.
+Throughout the year, SEA teams up with its member programs to plan one-day regional tournaments.
+Tournaments take place at school campuses, such as Yale University, Trinity College, and University of Minnesota.